On The Way To LXC 3.0: Splitting Out Templates And Language Bindings

 This is a very minimal template which can be used to setup a busybox

-binary is found you can always built
+container.
+As long as the busybox binary is found you can always built

 yourself a very minimal privileged or unprivileged system or application